Can I be a non native English speaker and take this course?

 TEFL is most commonly used within the UK and TESOL is usually preferred in Australia and the USA.
 Although some countries may favor one acronym over the other, it is important to remember that a TEFL certification and a TESOL certification online are exactly the same thing as the training involved is identical.

 We can notarize your certificate for you so that you can work in countries that require this.
 We can provide you with true original copies of your documents along with a verification letter stamped by us.
 Although TEFL and TESOL training courses are identical and the acronyms are generally used interchangeably, there is a technical difference between the two.
 The general perception is that speakers of English as a foreign language live in a non-English speaking country, meaning they don’t need to speak English on a daily basis and are usually learning the language for travel, business, or simply as a hobby.
-In contrast, speakers of English as a second language live in an English speaking country, meaning they do need to speak English on a daily basis for work, socializing, shopping, etc. Find all the answers to your questions related to TEFL and TESOL courses, Online TEFL Programs, The Best TEFL Courses, TESOL certification online at here.
+In contrast, speakers of English as a second language live in an English speaking country, meaning they do need to speak English on a daily basis for work, socializing, shopping, etc. Find all the answers to your questions related to TEFL and TESOL courses, Online TEFL Programs, The Best TEFL Courses, TESOL certification online by sending us a message in the contact form.